 Dr. Krisi Erwin has lived her entire life in Loudoun County, Virginia.
 She received her Bachelor of Science degree from Longwood College in 2000 and her Doctorate of Veterinary Medicine from the Virginia-Maryland Regional College of Veterinary Medicine in 2003.
 She became a Certified Veterinary Acupuncturist through the International Veterinary Acupuncture Society in 2008 and a Certified Canine Rehabilitation Therapist through the Canine Rehabilitation Institute in 2009.
-Dr. Erwin belongs to several professional organizations including: the American Veterinary Medical Association, the International Veterinary Acupuncture Society, the International Association for Animal Hospice and Palliative Care, the International Veterinary Academy of Pain Management, the Association for Pet Loss and Bereavement and the American Holistic Veterinary Medical Association.
+She became a Certified Veterinary Pain Practitioner through the International Veterinary Academy of Pain Management in 2013.

 Throughout her years of practice, Dr. Erwin has become increasingly interested in combining superior medical skills with a more gentle, holistic approach to medicine.
 Her goal is to treat the whole pet and not just the symptoms of disease and to help provide the best possible quality of life for pets throughout all life stages.
 She desires to combine conventional medicine with Traditional Chinese Veterinary Medicine and Rehabilitation techniques to provide comprehensive care for her patients.
 Dr. Erwin also recognizes that the human-animal bond is very strong and that many pets and owners need more support to prepare for and handle end of life issues than is currently available in the area.
 To achieve this, Dr. Erwin completed the Association for Pet Loss and Bereavement's training workshop for pet loss counselors.
 Dr. Erwin is also committed to offering pet hospice and palliative care as well as in-home euthanasia services for Loudoun County and the surrounding areas.